William R. Kane: World War II

 Kane subsequently became commanding officer of VF-10 after Flatley returned to the United States in February 1943, following the end of the Guadalcanal campaign.
-The rest of 1943 proved relatively uneventful for the Enterprise air group, as the carrier returned back to Pearl Harbor, returning to action towards the end of the year.
+The rest of 1943 proved relatively uneventful for the Enterprise air group, as the carrier returned to Pearl Harbor, returning to action towards the end of the year.
 Between 29 January and 4 February 1944 Enterprise launched strikes against Japanese forces on Taroa and Kwajalein in support of the amphibious landing in the Battle of Kwajalein.
 During the strikes against Taroa, Kane overcame poor weather conditions in leading the fighters to the island, where they destroyed numerous aircraft on the ground.
 Over Kwajalein Kane "effectively led numerous strikes" that destroyed an ammunition dump.
 Determined to keep a flying role, Kane refused a promotion to Enterprise air officer and instead became commander of the Enterprise Air Group shortly before the Operation Hailstone airstrikes against the Japanese base on Truk Island between 17 and 18 February.
 On the first day of the strikes, Kane led the first fighter sweep over the island, downing three Japanese Zeroes and then strafing parked aircraft.
 For directing his fighters "skillfully and coolly against enemy air opposition," and his leadership during the earlier Taroa and Kwajalein strikes, Kane was awarded the Distinguished Flying Cross.
 Bombing Squadron 10 (VB-10) commander James D. Ramage praised Kane for his leadership: "Killer was just great...he ran things very low-key but competently," as well as his radio discipline.
 Kane was also known for his nearsightedness but applied his "forceful personality" to remain on flight status.
 The Enterprise continued to launch strikes against Japanese forces in the Marshall and Caroline Islands and supported the Hollandia landing, between 20 February and 30 April.
 During strikes against Palau and Truk, Kane was credited with assisting in the downing of two Japanese aircraft.
 For his "skillful" leadership during these operations, Kane received a Gold Star to his Distinguished Flying Cross.